netdata/netdata/collectors/python.d.plugin/energid/README.md

-# Energid monitoring with Netdata
+# Energi Core node monitoring with Netdata

-Monitors the [Energi Core](https://github.com/energicryptocurrency/energi) node instance.
+Monitors blockchain, memory, network and unspent transactions statistics.

-As Energi Core Gen 1 & 2 are based on the original Bitcoin code and supports very similar JSON RPC, there is quite high chance the module works with many others forks including bitcoind itself.
+As [Energi Core](https://github.com/energicryptocurrency/energi) Gen 1 & 2 are based on the original Bitcoin code and supports very similar JSON RPC, there is quite high chance the module works with many others forks including bitcoind itself.